2017 Student Essay Competition

 ‘Re-imagining healthcare – in partnership with nature’

-Use this essay to radically and critically consider the future of healthcare in the context of the natural world.
-Please use examples to illustrate your arguments.
+We asked students to write an essay in up to 1500 words in which they radically and critically consider the future of healthcare in the context of the natural world.

 Past Student Essay Competitions